-Some key features to note about this model are: 1 Our water assets would be owned by the councils who are the sharehold new multi-council controlled water organisation.
-This means water servi be charged by this organisation to those connected - not charged by Rar District Council as part of your rates bill.
+Some key features to note about this model are: 1 Ownership Our water assets would be owned by the councils who are the shareholders of the new multi-council controlled water organisation.
+This means water charges would be charged by this organisation to those connected.
 2 Decision Making A board of independent, professional directors would be appointed by the shareholding councils and be responsible for making decisions.
 The board would be informed by expectations which are set out and agreed upon by the three councils.
-3 Community Involvement The community would not be directly involved in decision making, although there would be consultations from time to time.
-However, councils could influence the organisation as shareholders.
+3 Community Involvement The community will not be directly involved in decision making, although there will be consultations from time to time.
+However, councils can influence the organisation as shareholders.